nirajpoudel/nirajpoudel/README.md

 This is Niraj from Nepal 🇳🇵.

-I am a second year computer science undergraduate student at Patan College for Professional Studies affiliated to University of Bedfordshire.
+I am a computer science undergraduate at Patan College for Professional Studies affiliated to University of Bedfordshire.
 I am interested in Data Science, Machine Learning, Deep Learning and Artificial Intelligence.
 I have core skill in Python and some of other languages that I can deal with are Java and C++.
 I have been working with python for more than two years.

 These days I am also dealing with Cryptos.